taimuri99/Amazon_Vine_Analysis/README.md

 An additional analysis of the other datasets may show different information and yield different results.
 Therefore after performing a similar analysis for each data set one can see then on average if Vine reviews yield evidence for positivity bias.

+An additional analysis for this dataset can be to plot the mean, median and mode to see where the average review lies for Vine and Non Vine for this dataset.